gcccheng/oogway/index.md

 ## Summary

 Gang is a self-motivated person, and he believes that the mindset of continuous learning and the ability to quickly adapt to new technologies are core competencies for a professional IT engineer.
 Throughout his career, he has proactively equipped himself with the latest skills and knowledge through an ever-growing list of certifications, workshops, and courses.
 His efforts and expertise were recognized when he received the honor of being named the Red Hat Certified Professional of the Year 2024.
-His full interview with Red Hat can be viewed on the Red Hat website <a href="https://www.redhat.com/en/services/certification/rhcp/rhcp-of-the-year">here</a>.

 In addition to his expertise in Red Hat, Gang has expanded his skills to include a wide range of DevOps, Azure Cloud, and Site Reliability technologies.
 He has gained valuable experience in monitoring, logging, version control, and CI/CD through both professional work and self-learning projects.

 With over a decade of working experience in various IT infrastructure environments, Gang has brought solutions, created values for stakeholders, and collaborated with researchers/developers, demonstrating his ability to conduct effective communication within organizations.